trampgeek/moodle-filter_ace_inline/README.md

 server, with output displayed in-line.

 Additional control of the display and behaviour is via attributes of the
 \<pre> element as follows.
-All attribute names start with 'data-' to ensure that the HTML still validates.
+All attribute names should start with 'data-' to ensure that the HTML still validates.
+However, the 'data-' prefix can be dropped if you don't care about HTML5 validation.
+For example the 'data-lang' attribute can just be 'lang'.

  1. data-lang.
 This attribute sets the language to be used by the Ace editor for